moucheng2017/SOP-LVM-ICL-Ensemble/README.md

 ```

 # Data
-We are currently using a subset called "Gold Demos" from the WONDERBREAD benchmark.
-The folder "Gold Demos" contains 724 videos.
-Each video folder contains a subfolder called "screenshots" and a txt file starting with "SOP" which is the ground truth of SOP.
-We provide a bash file for downloading the data in [`data_preprocessing/download_wonderbread.sh`](./data_preprocessing/download_wonderbread.sh)
+The [**WONDERBREAD**](https://hazyresearch.stanford.edu/wonderbread-website/) benchmark contains 2928 videos of distinct workflows and their SOPs.
+We use a subset called "Gold Demos" of 724 videos.
+We split (random seed 42) the data into two parts, 30\% training (217 videos) and 70\% testing (507 videos).
+We subsequently split the training data into 28 batches, each batch contains 8 videos.
+Our split can be found in [`data_split`](./data_splits/).
+Our data preprocessing including data downloading is in [`data_preprocessing/`](./data_preprocessing/).
+In the dataset, the videos and their SOPs are organised as in the following:
 ```
 Wonderbread_gold_demos/
 │